Maia-Cochran/chefYeezy/README.md

 ## Overview
-Ever wanted to know what it would sound like if Kanye West were an Italian chef hero?
+Ever wanted to know what it would sound like if Kanye West were an Swedish chef hero?
 Me too!
 I am proud and honored to present to you, ✨ chefYeezy ✨ 👩‍🍳 🤌 chefYeezy is an application that allows users to translate the best of Kanye West's quotes into chefs-speak.